-DO NOT: Shave below the waist for 48 hours prior to your surgery or your surgery will be cancelled.
-Eat or drink after midnight the night before your surgery except a sip of water with morning medications.
-DO: ✓ You must call the hospital the day before your surgery, Monday to Friday (except holidays), between 2:30-4:30pm for your arrival time on the day of surgery.
-If your surgery is booked for a Monday, please call on the Friday before for your arrival time.
-(519) 245-1550 extension 5668 ✓ Expect to be in hospital for one to two nights.
-You need to arrange for a ride home before 11:00 am on the morning of discharge.
-The number of nights you will stay in hospital depends on how well you are moving and your pain level.
-The surgeon and physiotherapist will determine when you will be discharged. ✓ Bring the following items with you (please label all items with your name): Current medications and over the counter supplements in their original containers Standard walker (no wheels) and cane or crutches to assist with walking
+DO NOT:

-A small overnight bag with clothes and personal care items
+- Shave below the waist for 48 hours prior to your surgery or your surgery will be cancelled. - Eat or drink after midnight the night before your surgery except a sip of water with morning medications.

-Supportive shoes with rubber soles or grips
+DO:

-Slippers with a back and non-slip sole
+- ✓ Plan to arrive at patient registration two hours before surgery to ensure your arrival to Same Day Care (SDC) on time. - ✓ Expect to be in hospital for two nights.
+You need to arrange for a ride home two days after your surgery as you may be discharged home at this time.
+For example, if your surgery is on a Monday, plan to have a ride home on Wednesday.
+Discharge time before 11:00am. - ✓ Bring the following items with you (please label all items):

-A light weight robe
+Current medications and over the counter supplements in their original containers Standard walker (no wheels) and cane or crutches to assist with walking Supportive shoes with rubber soles or grips Slippers with a back and non-slip sole A light weight robe A small overnight bag with clothes and personal care items Assistive devices (i.e. reacher, long-handed shoe horn, leg lifter etc.) This guide booklet